SpaceManiac/HamSandwich/README.md

 5. Click the button to compile and run the game.
 6. To run in windowed mode, go to "Debug" > "Debug and Launch Settings for (game)" and add `, "args": ["window"]`.

+### Windows (MinGW)

+First-time setup:

+1. Install MSYS2, an environment for compiling C++ code.
+    1. Visit <https://www.msys2.org/> and download and run the latest "msys2-x86_64" installer.
+    2. Choose a relatively short path with no spaces (such as `C:\msys64` or `D:\tools\msys2`).
+    3. After installation finishes, run `pacman -Syu` in the console that opens.
+    4. When asked to do so, close the console and reopen it from the Start Menu ("MSYS2 CLANG64").
+    5. Run `pacman -Syu` again.
+2. Use `cd` to select the directory where HamSandwich will go.
+    1. For example, if you want the code to go in `C:/projects/HamSandwich`, run `cd C:/projects`.
+3. Run `pacman -S git` to install git, a tool used for source code collaboration.
+4. Run `git clone https://github.com/SpaceManiac/HamSandwich` to download the code.
+5. Run `cd HamSandwich` to enter the directory.

+Compiling and running:

+1. Run `./run` to compile and run the launcher, or `./run <project>` to compile and run one game.
+    1. For example, to run Supreme With Cheese, write `./run supreme`.
+    2. To compile without running, write `make` or `make <project>`.
+    3. To debug, use `./run tool=gdb <project>`.
+    4. See `./run --help` for more.
+2. Run `git pull` to fetch changes which have been published here.

 ### Linux

+1. Install `podman` for the containerized build environment.
-1. Use `git` to clone the repository.
+2. Use `git` to clone the repository.
-2. Use `make` and `./run` as described above to build and run the games.
+3. Use `./run` to compile and run the launcher, or `./run <project>` to compile and run one game.
-3. If not on Ubuntu, Arch, or another supported distribution, install dependencies manually:
-    * CMake, Ninja, and GCC.
-    * Development libraries for SDL2, SDL2_mixer, and SDL2_image.
+4. To compile without running, use `./container make`.

+To cross-compile for Windows, use `tools/windows-cross/container make`.

 ### MacOS

 1. In Terminal, run `git clone https://github.com/SpaceManiac/HamSandwich`.
     1. If you get the prompt to install XCode: accept it, wait for it to finish, then run the command again.
-3. Enter the repository with `cd HamSandwich`.
+2. Enter the repository with `cd HamSandwich`.
-2. Use `make` and `./run` as described above to build and run the game.
+3. Use `./run` to compile and run the launcher, or `./run <project>` to compile and run one game.
+4. To compile without running, use `./container make`.

 ### Android